Gazprom to advance Ukraine $2 billion for gas transit

-MOSCOW (Reuters) - Russia’s gas exporting monopoly Gazprom (GAZP.MM) said on Thursday it had agreed to pay $2 billion in advance to Ukraine in order to finance purchases of gas and secure its transit to Europe for the coming winter.
+MOSCOW (Reuters) - Russia’s gas exporting monopoly Gazprom (GAZP.MM) said on Thursday it had agreed to pay $2 billion in advance to Ukraine in order to finance purchases of gas and secure its transit to Europe.

 Ukraine - the main route for Russian gas to Europe - is struggling with monthly payments for purchases of Russian gas and has asked Moscow to lower its prices.